greedisbad/qr_code_app/README.md

 then open the expo app, scan the qr code shown in terminal.

 #### publish

-run`expo build`, if you don't have acount, create a acount first.
+run`expo publish`, if you don't have acount, create a acount first.